 Tier Prevention Description 1 All students (100%) in the school receive support for their academic and behavioural development.
-Focus is on the whole-school implementation of both the Australian Curriculum and Positive Behaviour for Learning (PB4L) expectations.
-This involves: teaching behaviours in the setting they will be used being consistent when addressing challenging behaviour, while taking developmental norms and behavioural function into account providing refresher lessons and targeted recognition throughout the school year so skills are ready and likely to be used when students need them argeted instruction and supports for some students (10-15%) are more intense an Tier 1 services, providing more time and specialisation in services from a nge of school-based staff to enable students to meet the required academic and ehavioural standards. er 2 supports build on the lessons provided at Tier 1, and may prevent the need er 2 supports build on the lessons provided at Tier 1, and may prevent the need r more intensive interventions.
-Tier 2 supports are provided to small groups of udents with similar needs, offering more time and/or detailed instruction on the ustralian Curriculum or particular aspects of Positive Behaviour for Learning (B4L) expectations.
-The types of interventions offered at this level will vary coording to the needs of each school's student body, but all have certain things common: • there is a clear connection between the skills taught in the interventions and the school-wide expectations. interventions require little time of classroom teachers and are easy to sustain variations within each intervention are limited interventions have a good chance of working (e.g., they are "evidence-based" interventions that are matched to the student's need). the school data indicates that more than 10-15% of students require targeted ervices, then a review of Tier 1 is needed to address the basic implementation and quality of instruction. dividualised services for few students (2-5%) who require the most intensive upport a school can provide.
-These are usually delivered in very small groups on an individual basis. er 3 supports continue to build on the lessons and supports provided at Tiers 1 nd 2, becoming more individualised and more intensive until teams can identify hat is needed for a student to be successful.
-Tier 3 supports are based on the inderlying reasons for a student's behaviour (their FBA) and should include rategies to: PREVENT problem behaviour TEACH the student an acceptable replacement behaviour REINFORCE the student's use of the replacement behaviour MINIMISE the payoff for problem behaviour. er 3 supports exist along a continuum.
-Many students can benefit from a simple r brief) Functional Behaviour Assessment (FBA) that identifies unique strategies help the student achieve success.
-A smaller percentage of students may require more comprehensive FBA that includes a more thorough process for data bllection, teaming, and problem solving.
-A much smaller percentage of students ay need an intensive FBA and wraparound plan that includes personnel from utside agencies and rigorous problem solving procedures. ruseco there dup ecohicora er hindia
+Focus is on the whole-school implementation of both the Australian Curriculum and Positive Behaviour for Learning (PBL) expectations.
+This involves: teaching behaviours in the setting they will be used being consistent when addressing challenging behaviour, while taking developmental norms and behavioural function into account providing refresher lessons and targeted recognition throughout the school year so skills are ready and likely to be used when students need them asking students and their families for their perspectives on school climate, instruction, reinforcement, and discipline so improvements in Tier 1 may be made.

+Targeted instruction and supports for some students (10-15%) are more intense than Tier 1 services, providing more time and specialisation in services from a range of school-based staff to enable students to meet the required academic and behavioural standards.

+Tier 2 supports build on the lessons provided at Tier 1, and may prevent the need for more intensive interventions.
+Tier 2 supports are provided to small groups of students with similar needs, offering more time and/or detailed instruction on the Australian Curriculum or particular aspects of Positive Behaviour for Learning (PBL) expectations.
+The types of interventions offered at this level will vary according to the needs of each school's student body, but all have certain things in common:

+- there is a clear connection between the skills taught in the interventions and the school-wide expectations. - interventions require little time of classroom teachers and are easy to sustain - variations within each intervention are limited - interventions have a good chance of working (e.g., they are "evidence-based" interventions that are matched to the student's need).

+If the school data indicates that more than 10-15% of students require targeted services, then a review of Tier 1 is needed to address the basic implementation and quality of instruction.

+Individualised services for few students (2-5%) who require the most intensive support a school can provide.
+These are usually delivered in very small groups or on an individual basis.

+Tier 3 supports continue to build on the lessons and supports provided at Tiers 1 and 2, becoming more individualised and more intensive until teams can identify what is needed for a student to be successful.
+Tier 3 supports are based on the underlying reasons for a student's behaviour (their FBA) and should include strategies to:

+- PREVENT problem behaviour - TEACH the student an acceptable replacement behaviour - REINFORCE the student's use of the replacement behaviour - MINIMISE the payoff for problem behaviour.

+Tier 3 supports exist along a continuum.
+Many students can benefit from a simple (or brief) Functional Behaviour Assessment (FBA) that identifies unique strategies to help the student achieve success.
+A smaller percentage of students may require a more comprehensive FBA that includes a more thorough process for data collection, teaming, and problem solving.
+A much smaller percentage of students may need an intensive FBA and wraparound plan that includes personnel from outside agencies and rigorous problem solving procedures.